Clinical Teaching Fellow

 John and Frances Angelos Law Center, Room 429

 M.A., Drexel University

 B.A., summa cum laude, Metropolitan State College of Denver

-Hanan received her JD from the University of Michigan Law School, where she was the recipient of the Henry M. Bates Memorial Scholarship Award.
-As a student attorney, she worked on post-conviction proceedings in an Illinois death penalty case and represented clients in political asylum, family law and social security benefits cases through the Michigan Clinical Law Program and the Poverty Law Clinic.
-Hanan also earned an MA in Creative Arts in Therapy from Drexel University where she conducted the first qualitative research study of the use of dance/movement therapy with transgender adults.
+Hanan received her J.D. from the University of Michigan Law School, where she was the recipient of the Henry M. Bates Memorial Scholarship Award.
+As a student attorney, she worked on post-conviction proceedings in an Illinois death penalty case and represented clients in political asylum, family law and Social Security benefits cases through the Michigan Clinical Law Program and the Poverty Law Clinic.
+Hanan also earned an MA in Creative Arts in Therapy from Drexel University, where she conducted the first qualitative research study of the use of dance/movement therapy with transgender adults.
 As a student therapist, she interned in a variety of psychiatric facilities, providing group and individual therapy sessions to adult and adolescent patients.